dotnet/csharpstandard/standard/conversions.md

 > *Note*: Reference conversions, implicit or explicit, never change the value of the reference itself ([§8.2.1](types.md#821-general)), only its type; neither does it change the type or value of the object being referenced. *end note*

-### §explicit-tuple-conversions Explicit tuple conversions
+### 10.3.6 Explicit tuple conversions

 An explicit conversion exists from a tuple expression `E` to a tuple type `T` if `E` has the same arity as `T` and an implicit or explicit conversion exists from each element in `E` to the corresponding element type in `T`.
-The conversion is performed by creating an instance of `T`'s corresponding `System.ValueTuple<...>` type, and initializing each of its fields in order from left to right by evaluating the corresponding tuple element expression of `E`, converting it to the corresponding element type of `T` using the explicit conversion found, and initializing the field with the result.
+The conversion is performed by creating an instance of `T`’s corresponding `System.ValueTuple<...>` type, and initializing each of its fields in order from left to right by evaluating the corresponding tuple element expression of `E`, converting it to the corresponding element type of `T` using the explicit conversion found, and initializing the field with the result.

-### 10.3.6 Unboxing conversions
+### 10.3.7 Unboxing conversions

 An unboxing conversion permits a *reference_type* to be explicitly converted to a *value_type*.
 The following unboxing conversions exist: